code-and-effect/effective_test_bot/README.md

 crud_test: (users#update_invalid)                               FAIL (3.74s)

 Minitest::Assertion: (current_path) Expected current_path to match resource #update path.
-  Expected: "/users/562391275"
+  Expected: "/users/1"
-  Actual: "/members/562391275"
+  Actual: "/members/1"
   /Users/matt/Sites/effective_test_bot/test/test_botable/crud_test.rb:155:in `test_bot_update_invalid_test'
 ```

-The `(current_path)` is the name of the specific assertion that failed.
+Here, the `(current_path)` is the name of the specific assertion that failed.

-The expectation is that when submitting an invalid form at `/users/562391275/edit` we should be returned to the update action url `/users/562391275`, but in this totally reasonable but not-standard case we are redirected to `/members/562391275` instead.
+The expectation is that when submitting an invalid form at `/users/1/edit` we should be returned to the update action url `/users/1`, but in this totally reasonable but not-standard case we are redirected to `/members/1` instead.

 You can skip this assertion by adding it to the `app/config/initializers/effective_test_bot.rb` file: